vijayashreeb14/EX-No.6.2.-DESIGN-THE-VARIOUS-PARTS-OF-A-MECHANICAL-COMPONENT-AND-ASSEMBLE/README.md

-# EX No.6.2.DESIGN THE VARIOUS PARTS OF A MECHANICAL COMPONENT AND ASSEMBLE
+# EX No.6.2.DESIGN THE VARIOUS PARTS OF A MECHANICAL COMPONENT AND ASSEMBL
-## DATE:

 ## AIM:
 To Design the various parts of a mechanical component and assemble it using a bottom-up approach then convert it into the orthographic view